Oussama Kassir: Early life

 Kassir was born in Beirut, Lebanon.
-He went to Sweden in 1984 and was granted Swedish citizenship in 1989.
+He moved to Sweden in 1984 and was granted Swedish citizenship in 1989.
 He participated in the Lebanese Civil War during the 1980s and was hurt in battle.
 His last address in Sweden is an apartment in Bandhagen in southern Stockholm.

 In September 2002 Kassir told The Seattle Times that, though not technically a member of Al-Qaeda, he was a "supporter" of Osama bin Laden: "I love Al-Qaeda ...
 I love Osama bin Laden."

 Swedish criminal conviction

 In Sweden he was convicted of possession of illegal firearms, assault and battery of a policeman, and a drug related offense.
 He spent ten months in prison for possession of illegal firearms.
 While serving his sentence at the Österåker Prison he became a friend of Kérim Chatty, who was suspected of attempted hijacking of a Ryanair flight in Västerås but cleared of all terrorism-related charges.